 If you’re not sure if your pet is ready, a Quality of Life Consultation can be helpful.
 Don’t hesitate to call us and schedule a house call consultation and exam.
 This type of appointment is designed to answer questions related to your pet’s quality of life and see if there are any medications or treatment options that may improve your pet’s life quality, or if it’s time to euthanize.
 Capital Home Veterinary Care is dedicated to providing peaceful and pain-free cat and dog euthanasia in the privacy of your home.

-If you need some help making this decision, click on the Quality Scales to help assess your pet’s condition.
+If you need some help making this decision, click on the life quality scale to help assess your pet’s condition.

 Quality of Life Scale - The Association of Pet Loss and Bereavement